seung-lab/connected-components-3d/README.md

 # You can adjust the bit width of the output to accomodate
 # different expected image statistics with memory usage tradeoffs.
 # uint16, uint32 (default), and uint64 are supported.
+Note that
+# uint16 will limit you to 2^16 provisional labels.
 labels_out = cc3d.connected_components(labels_in, out_dtype=np.uint16)

 # You can extract individual components like so: